esrinederland/CoolScripts/Postman/Readme.md

 ![Params added to the url in the addFeatures request](../images/addfeaturesrequest.png)

 The url however has a length restriction of 2048 characters.
-So if the content of your params exeeds 2048 characters, you request will fail.
+So if the content of your params exeeds 2048 characters, your request will fail.

 To demonstrate this you will find 3 "addFeature" requests in this Postman collection.
 The first one adds a small polygon of a neighbourhood in Zwolle to a featureservice.
 It uses the "Params" option in Postman to add the "features" parameter and it's value that contains coordinate pairs that make up the polygon.
 The total size of the "features" parameter value is 1024 characters.
 This is well within the limit of 2048 so the request will execute just fine.

 The second request uses Postmans "Params" again to add a "features" parameter, but in this case it's a polygon of the whole municipality of Zwolle.
-This polygon contains way more coordinate pairs and adds up to a total length of 107327 charachters.
+This polygon contains way more coordinate pairs and adds up to a total length of 107327 characters.
 A bit more than the limit of 2048.
 This request will therefore fail.
 Where a successful request will return a HTTP status code "200", this will return a "414" which means the URI is too long (https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/414).

 ![POST request 414 response](../images/request_uri_too_large.png)